meleciosilva/va-breweries/README.md

 - Built using Bootstrap to create the layout, styling, and responsive design
 - Implemented Axios to send HTTP requests to the Open Brewery Database
+- Used DOM manipulation to customize event listeners and rendering

 ## API Documentation